- Basic carpentry tools

 - Plumbing Permit may be required in your area

-Clothes washer drains in Canada require a 2" trap and stand pipe if not draining into a laundry tray.
-In the US under the IPC(International Plumbing Code) the trap and standpipe must be 2".
+Clothes washer drains in Canada require a 2" drainage trap and stand pipe, if not draining into a laundry tray.
+In the US under the IPC(International Plumbing Code), the trap and standpipe must be 2".

 A standpipe must extend at least 600mm (24") above the trap weir and terminate above the flood level rim of the washing machine(above the top of the washer).

-A trap receiving the discharge from a clothes washer must be the removable type or have an integrated cleanout plug, as lint and sand are an issue that often clogs drains.
+A trap receiving the discharge from a clothes washer must be the removable type or have an integrated cleanout plug, as lint and sand are an issue that often clogs Washing Machine drains.

 There are a few different methods for installing plumbing to a washing machine, depending on whether or not the room is going to be finished.
 You also have the option of draining the washing machine into a laundry tub or standpipe.

-If your planning on having a finished laundry room then appearance is important; therefore, installing a washer box with all the plumbing hidden inside the wall is the best option.
-A washer box comes complete with a hot and cold faucet connection as well a stand pipe hole for the drain, easily mounting between wall framing members.
-Some washer boxes will also have water hammer arrestors built-in(see picture) to lessen the effects of water hammer caused by the fast acting washing machine solenoid valves.
+If you're planning on having a finished laundry room, than appearance is important; therefore, installing a washer box with all the plumbing hidden inside the wall is the best option.
+A washer box comes complete with a hot and cold faucet connection, as well as a stand pipe hole for the drain, easily mounting between wall framing members.
+Some washer boxes will also have water hammer arrestors built-in(see picture) to lessen the effects of water hammer, caused by the fast acting washing machine solenoid valves.

 Washing Machine Drain Connection